-- Undergraduate transcripts must show a minimum of six undergraduate hours as follows: CJ 4113 Research Methods in Criminal Justice or CJ 4043 Intro to Criminal Justice Statistics and CJ 3633 Criminology OR SOC 3633 Criminology.
+- Undergraduate transcripts must show a minimum of six undergraduate hours with an earned grade of “C” or higher as follows: CJ 4113 Research Methods in Criminal Justice or CJ 4043 Intro to Criminal Justice Statistics and CJ 3633 Criminology OR SOC 3633 Criminology.

 - To be admitted, students must meet at least one of the following criteria.

 - A 2.75 GPA overall or 3.00 GPA in the last 60 hours attempted.

 - A GRE minimum score of 150 Verbal and 145 Quantitative and a five or better on the writing exam of the GRE.

 - Possess a master’s degree from an accredited university/ college with an overall GPA of 3.00.

 - A two-page statement of purpose for obtaining this degree and a writing sample as directed by the graduate program advisor.

 - One letter of recommendation from an academic professional.

 - Students with a native language other than English must submit evidence of English language proficiency. *Students falling below these standards may qualify for conditional admission.